pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function:: setFlightLoopCallbackInterval(callback, interval, relativeToNow=1, refCon=None)

+    :param Callable callback: your flight loop callback
+    :param float interval: number of seconds, or (if negative) number of frames to wait
+    :param int relativeToNow: 1= wait interval relative to now, otherwise wait relative start of sim.
+    :param Any refCon: reference constant passed to callback
+    :return None:

     Change the interval asscociated with your *callback*.
 (Must have already been registered with :py:func:`registerFlightLoopCallback`.)

     This is equivalent to :py:func:`scheduleFlightLoop`, but uses *callback* + *refCon* to internally locate your callback.

+    You cannot use this function to schedule callbacks created with :func:`createFlightLoop`, use :func:`scheduleFlightLoop`.

     **Do not** call :py:func:`setFlightLoopCallbackInterval` from your
     callback; use the return value of the callback to change your callback